Quick Answer

 - Block first, report after.
 A firm must comply with both FinCEN reporting and OFAC sanctions; one transaction can trigger both a block and a SAR.

-The Four AML Program Pillars
+The Five AML Program Pillars

 - Policies and procedures to detect and report suspicious activity